mpanighetti/dnd5e-feats/feats/origin-feats/rhythmancy-initiate.md

 # Rhythmancy Initiate

-_1st-level Origin Feat_
+_Origin Feat_

-- **Prerequisite:** None
-- **Repeatable:** No

-You've begun studying the magic of rhythmantic songs, granting you the following features:
+You've begun studying the magic of rhythmantic songs.
+You gain the following benefits.

-- You gain 1 Rhythmancy Point to spend on casting Rhythmancy spells.
+_**One Rhythmancy Point.**_ You gain 1 Rhythmancy Point to spend on casting Rhythmancy spells.

-- You learn a Rhythmancy cantrip and a 1st-level Rhythmancy spell of your choice.
+_**One Cantrip.**_ You learn one Rhythmancy cantrip of your choice.

-- You gain Proficiency in a skill of your choice from the following list: Deception, Intimidation, Performance, Persuasion.
+_**Level 1 Spell.**_ Choose a level 1 Rhythmancy spell.
+You always have that spell prepared.
+You can cast it using Rhythmancy Points or any spell slots you have.

-- You gain Proficiency with a musical instrument of your choice.
+_**Instrument Training.**_ You gain proficiency with a Musical Instrument of your choice.
 You can use such an instrument as a spellcasting focus for any spell you cast using Rhythmancy Points.

 ---